 Don't feel like you must list every skill.
 Only include those that match the job you want.
 If you are good at

-Here are ways you can show leadership and growth:
+Here are some ways you could show your growth into leadership roles:

 As a network engineer certified in CCNA, showing the impact of your work through numbers can make your resume stand out.
 Metrics can provide a clear picture of your achievements and the value you add.
 Think about how your actions have led to improvements and try to quantify these changes.